-Approach to Risk Management
+□ Approach to Risk Management

 Essential components of the management of financial institutions are the generation of stable profits and the maintenance of an optimal portfolio.
-Management must also address various types of risk arising from changes in the business environment as well as volatilities in economic conditions and financial markets.
+Managements must also address various types of risk arising from changes in the overall business environment, especially volatilities in economic conditions and financial markets.
 Financial institutions must also maintain a high level of public confidence by providing reliable services and maintaining financial soundness.

-The Bank's financial position has been significantly influenced by the unprecedented global financial crisis in fiscal 2008, but a substantial increase of capital in March 2009, and subsequent improvements in market conditions made it possible to achieve sufficient capital adequacy as of March 31, 2010.
-In keeping with the "Business Renewal Plan" instituted at the time of the capital increase in fiscal 2009, to carry out its mission of providing a stable profit return to members and as the central institution of the Japanese agricultural, forestry and fishery cooperatives, the Bank has recently reviewed its financial risk management methods and is conducting stable financial management in accordance with its basic concept of internationally diversified investment and lending, and based on the lessons learned from the financial crisis.
-From this perspective, it is a high priority for the Bank to make unceasing efforts to enhance its risk-management approach.
+The Bank's financial position has been significantly influenced by the unprecedented global financial crisis in fiscal 2008, but a substantial increase of capital in March 2009, the results of a review of various risk management systems, and improvement in market conditions made it possible to achieve sufficient capital adequacy as of March 31, 2011.
+To continue to provide stable profit returns to members and to expand its role as the central organization for cooperatives based on the agricultural, forestry, and fishery industries the Bank maintains a prudent investment stance under the basic concept of globally diversified investment.
+From this perspective, it is a high priority for the Bank to make unceasing effort to enhance its risk-management approach.

 Initiatives of risk management by the Bank are stipulated in its Risk Management Policy.
-The policy identifies the types of risks to be managed by assessing the materiality of each risk at the operation and the basic framework for risk management, including organizational structure and methodology.
-In accordance with this policy, the Bank conducts risk management activities taking account of the inherent nature of each type of risk, measures the overall magnitude of these risks, making use of quantitative methods, and conducts integrated risk management by comparing the amount of risk with the Bank's financial strengths.
+The policy identifies the types of risks to be managed by assessing the materiality of each risks at the operation and the basic framework for risk management, including organizational structure and methodology.
+In accordance with this policy, the Bank conducts risk management activities taking account of the inherent nature of each type of risk, and measures the overall magnitude of these risks using quantitative methods, and controls integrated risk by comparing the amount of risk with the Bank's capital resources.

 To implement integrated risk management, the Bank has set up the Risk Management Committee.
-The Committee enables the Bank's top management to discuss important issues relating to its risk management framework and capital adequacy.
-The Committee also ensures that the total risk amount is kept within the Bank's maximum tolerable risk.
+The Committee enables the Bank's top managements to discuss important issues relating to its risk management framework and capital adequacy.
+The Committee also ensures that the total risk amount is kept within the designated capital resources.
 The structure also requires the integrated risk management situation (e.g. significant decisions made by the Risk Management Committee, current issues on overall risk management) to be regularly reported to the Board of Directors.
 The Bank has also established a number of committees according to the types of risk, i.e. the Market Portfolio Management Committee (market risk, liquidity risk), the Credit Committee, the Credit Portfolio Management Committee, the Cooperative Finance Committee (credit risk), and the Operational Risk Management Committee (operational risk), to enable the top management to discuss and decide the measures required for controlling risks that arise in the execution of management strategy and business policies within an acceptable level.
-In line with the control described above, applying various risk management frameworks, including economic capital management (please refer to P. 43) determined by the Risk Management Committee, the Bank places high priority on ensuring the safety and soundness of portfolio management and financial management, by cautiously watching the balance between return, capital, and risk amid the market fluctuations and the harsh economic and financial environment surrounding the Bank.
+In line with the control described above, applying various risk management framework, including the economic capital management (please refer to P43) determined by the Risk Management Committee, the Bank conducts its portfolio management and financial management with the highest priority on the stable return of profits to members, by cautiously watching the balance between return, capital, and risk amid uncertain economic and financial environment surrounding the Bank.